 More information on Unified Sports can be found on the ASAA website, PlayUnified.org, and the Special Olympics Alberta website.

-Below are some of the most frequently asked questions about Para Athletics and the Unified Relay that we receive in the ASAA office.
+Below are some of the most frequently asked questions about Para Athletics and the Unified Relay that we receive at the ASAA office.
+Information that has been updated since the 2019 event has been highlighted in yellow.

 FAQs: